 You can play your part by:

-- When using DiDi adhere to the three-person limit on DiDi Express trips and five-person limit on DiDi Max trips.
+- When using DiDi, help drivers socially distance by following a three-person limit on DiDi Express & Care trips and five-person limit on DiDi Max trips.
 Try not to put the pressure on the drivers to have to tell you this!

 - Sit in the back seat to increase the physical distance between rider and driver